Member Safety Guide

 Pool Usage Guidelines

-- Reservations are required for lap swim, family swim, and aquatic group exercise
+- Reservations are required for lap swim and aquatic group exercise

 - As a courtesy to others, please do not book consecutive time slots

-- Bring your own pool toys and equipment
+- Bring your own pool toys and equipment, limited options are available

 - Deck showers and hose systems available for rinsing off before and after entering the water